Dominique P. Bureau

 Professor, Department of Animal Biosciences, University of

 Guelph & Chief Scientific Officer, Wittaya Aqua International

-Dominique P Bureau holds a Bachelors degree in Bio-Agronomy and a Masters degree in Animal Science from Laval University (Quebec City, Quebec, Canada) and a PhD in Nutritional Sciences from the University of Guelph (Guelph, Ontario).
-He manages the Fish Nutrition Research Laboratory at the University of Guelph since 2000.
-He leads a dynamic research program focusing on nutrients) metabolism and utilization, feed formulation, feedstuff evaluation, management of environmental impacts of fish culture operations, integration and valorization of published scientific information and development of mathematical models of digestion, growth, and nutrient utilization for aquaculture species.
-Dominique was a member of the US NRC Committee on Nutrient Requirements of Fish and Shrimp (2009-2011) and now leads the International Aquaculture Feed Formulation Database (IAFFD, www.iaffd.com) project.
-He is the co-founder of Wittaya Aqua International (wittaya-aqua.ca), a thriving young company developing a suite of cutting-edge online tools for aquaculture operations, feed manufacturers and ingredient suppliers.
-He and his team at the University of Guelph and Wittaya Aqua are work closely with numerous feed manufacturers, feed ingredient suppliers, aquaculture producers, research groups and organizations from around the world.
-Dominique spent a considerable amount of time in southeast Asia working with farmers and feed manufacturers for over 30 years.
+Dominique P. Bureau manages the Fish Nutrition Research Laboratory at the University of Guelph, Canada, where he leads a dynamic research program focusing on nutrients metabolism and utilization, feed formulation, feedstuff evaluation, management of environmental impacts of fish culture operations, integration and valorization of published scientific information and development of mathematical models of digestion, growth, and nutrient utilization for aquaculture species.
+He was a member of the US NRC Committee on Nutrient Requirements of Fish and Shrimp (2009-2011) and now leads the International Aquaculture Feed Formulation Database (IAFFD, www.iaffd.com) project.